-Discover the magician
+Discover the man

 behind the curtain.

-Christopher Howell is an international multidisciplinary performer who specialises in magic, theatre, singing and consultancy for media, advertising and live performance.
+Christopher Howell is an international multidisciplinary performer who specialises in theatre, magic, singing and consultancy for media, advertising and live performance.
 Born in the USA, Christopher is based in London but he regularly works around the world in places such as Istanbul, Los Angeles and Berlin.
 He also speaks German, Italian and Spanish.

-Christopher Howell has performed private bookings from a ranch in California to parlours in Mayfair; and publicly from fringe theatres like The Pentameters to celebrated venues such as London’s Hackney Empire, Berlin’s Wintergarten and Hollywood’s The Magic Castle.
+Christopher Howell has performed private bookings from ranches in California to parlours in Mayfair; and publicly from fringe theatres like The Pentameters to celebrated venues such as London’s Hackney Empire, Berlin’s Wintergarten and Hollywood’s The Magic Castle.
 Other venues include The Houses of Parliament, The Magic Circle, Eden Project, The Ritz, Claridge's, Coworth Park, The Dorchester, Sketch, The Reform Club, Le Gavroche, the ‘Gherkin’, the Shard, Tower Bridge and the London Eye.

 He has worked in large part for clients in the arts (Punchdrunk Theatre, Hayward Gallery, Victoria & Albert, Saatchi & Saatchi, Tate), fashion (Cartier, Stella McCartney, Donna Karan, Luis Vuitton, Burberry) and international corporations (Goldman Sachs, Ernst & Young, Volkswagen, Mercedes Benz Club, KPMG).